1 9 5 6 – 1 9 6 1 (UK)

 Library film was also used to illustrate songs, or sometimes simply a series of drawings or illustrations.

 At first, only five shows were made, and it screened only in the London area, but the 15-minute twice-weekly programme soon became so popular that it soon gained a longer late-night edition on Fridays and was picked up by the other early ITV regions.

 Cool For Cats very quickly became an influential programme in determining which records became hits.
 On the occasion of the 100th edition, in May 1958, the show played its 1,000th record.

-Not everybody approved of the show, however – a group calling themselves ‘serious music lovers’ sent Kent Walton a card bearing the message ‘Drop dead please’.
+However, not everybody approved of the show – a group calling themselves ‘serious music lovers’ sent Kent Walton a card bearing the message ‘Drop dead please’.